Welcome To Part 3 of the Bearded Dragon Care Sheet: Bearded Dragon Lighting Requirements!

 If you use a fluorescent tube that covers the entire length of the enclosure the bearded dragon will receive adequate radiation throughout the entire enclosure.

 Proper Placement of Lighting Bulbs

-Now that you have a general feel for the lighting requirements of bearded dragons, let’s discuss the topic of heating your bearded dragon’s enclosure.
+Next, we discuss the topic of heating your bearded dragon’s enclosure.